-My aim is to share and apply ideas about improving towns, cities and communities, and to help ideas grow.
+In particular, I seek to share and apply ideas about improving towns, cities and communities, and to help these ideas grow.
 I do that by writing, researching and explaining, connecting, training and encouraging, hosting conversations and events, speaking and listening.

 I was the founding editor of New Start magazine in 1999 and was editorial director until October 2010.
 I was editor of Inside Housing magazine from 1993 to 1998.
-I previously specialised in healthcare (the Health Service Journal), social housing and trade unions, having served an apprenticeship on local papers in Kent and South Wales.
+I’m also the author of How to Save Our Town Centres, published by Policy Press in 2015.

 Through Urban Pollinators I help people and organisations develop and share learning and good practice, communicate in language people of all backgrounds can understand, manage editorial and communications projects – and much more!

 I am a Fellow of the RSA, a voluntary board member at the Centre for Local Economic Strategies, and an external adviser to the Department of Urban Studies and Planning at the University of Sheffield.
 I am currently completing a PhD at the Centre for Regional Economic and Social Research at Sheffield Hallam University, examining how institutional change enables and constrains progress towards a low carbon future.